Confidaunt/quartz_NystarRetired/content/People/Bazett Scáthach Dagda.md

 Cause: None
 draft: false
 ---
-Summary: The Heir apparent of the Autumn Court and Armagh mourns her father and mother.
+The Heir Apparent of the Autumn Court and [[Armagh]] mourns her father, King [[Dagda]], and mother.
+She is a lovely young woman with bright red hair.

-Appearance:

-First Met:

-Last Met: